Xilinx/Vitis-Tutorials/Embedded_Software/Feature_Tutorials/02-Debugging/2-debugging-linux-applications/README.md

   ```
 ## Connecting to QEMU

 Petalinux supports the Quick EMUlation (QEMU) emulator.
-This is useful if you do not have access to Physical board.
-You can use the following steps to boot Linux on the QEMU.
-You can pass `qemu-args` to pass the network information.
+This is useful if users do not have access to Physical board.
+Users can use the following steps to boot Linux on QEMU.
+Users can pass `qemu-args` to pass the network information.
 The hardware used in this tutorial is for a ZCU102 which has the GEM enabled at GEM3.
-This command will look slightly different GEM is used.
+This command will look slightly different if a different GEM is used.

 The hostfwd definitions along with user network arguments, that is ,   `-net nic -net nic -net nic -net nic,vlan=1 -net user,vlan=1) hostfwd=tcp:<host address>:<host port used for forwarding>-<guest address>:<guest port>`

 ```
 petalinux-boot --qemu --kernel --qemu-args "-net nic -net nic -net nic -net nic,netdev=gem3 -netdev user,id=gem3,hostfwd=tcp:127.0.0.1:1540-10.0.2.15:1534"
 ```
+**Tip** The Login is <i>petalinux</i> by default.

 **Note** Use Ctrl A + x to exit the QEMU